About the Centre for Behavioural Studies

 The Centre undertakes various, unique research projects.
 To achieve this, the Centre pursues research grants and funding opportunities from multiple sources and actively partners with various community agencies and institutions.
 Students get involved with the Center’s activities by completing enhanced student placements, volunteering their time, or holding research assistant positions.
 The Centre also supports an active knowledge mobilization and exchange program involving both faculty and students.

 Applied research provides community agencies and service providers the opportunity to collaborate with the Centre/SLC to facilitate research to support the development and dissemination of innovative programming, service delivery models, techniques and tools.
 Our experienced faculty, staff and students lead the effort to develop, test and document evidence-based practices, use of technology and new and emerging tools and techniques to help people reach their potential.
-Our applied research program fosters a culture of innovation, collaboration, advanced learning, identifies, and solves relevant problems faced by our partners, our community and the community of practice in behavioural science.
+Our applied research work fosters a culture of innovation, collaboration, advanced learning, identifies, and solves relevant problems faced by our partners, our community and the community of practice in behavioural science.

 The applied research focus provides faculty the opportunity to conduct research, gain professional knowledge, contribute to the field of applied behaviour analysis and makes SLC an employer of choice for potential faculty interested in applied research.